idewave/idewave-core/README.md

 `GRANT ALL PRIVILEGES ON *.* TO 'user'@'localhost'; FLUSH PRIVILEGES;`

-**Notice**: Giving all privileges to the user can be insecure, so after successfully creating databases you can reduce priveleges to only this databases.
+**Notice**: Giving all privileges to the user can be insecure, so after successfully creating databases you can reduce privileges to only this databases.

 Next install Python packets:
 1. `pip3 install asyncio_redis`